curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 "There's cola in there somewhere, and red ones are strawberry liquorice."

 "Strawberry liquorice, green apple liquorice, guava liquorice, cola liquorice.
-They don't mean anything!"
+They don't mean anything!" my dad said.

-My dad said.
-I felt a tickle in the back of my mind that the words were wrong, I could see what he meant.
+I could see what he meant, I felt a tickle in the back of my mind that the words were wrong.
 What's wrong with "strawberry liquorice"?
 We thought about it for a minute and came up with the answer:

 1. Liquorice is a *plant*.
 2. Liquorice is a *flavour* named after the plant.
-The flavour became so popular that people may not know it's a plant.
 3. Liquorice is a *kind of candy* named after the flavour (a particular shape and consistency).
-The candy became popular enough that people may not know that it's a flavour.
 4. Strawberry is a *fruit*.
 5. Strawberry is a *flavour* named after the fruit.
 6. "Strawberry liquorice" is a strawberry-flavoured version of the liquorice kind of candy.

-And the "problem" is, strawberry and liquorice are exactly the same "kind" of thing (a flavour), so naming something using those two words together can mean different things to different people.
-When one person says it to mean, "strawberry (flavour) + **liquorice (kind of candy)**", and the other person hears "strawberry (flavour) + **liquorice (flavour)**", the listener experiences confusion.
+The "problem" is that using those two words together can mean different things to different people.
+When one person says it to mean, "strawberry (flavour) + **liquorice (kind of candy)**", and the other person hears "strawberry (flavour) + **liquorice (flavour)**", the listener will be confused.
 "Strawberry liquorice" can sound almost like "Ireland Argentina", "air water", or "ear eye".

-Now that we figured out what was wrong, I said,
+Now that we had figured out what was wrong, I said,

 "I wonder what else is like strawberry liquorice..."

-We thought about it for a few minutes, and I can't say what was going on in my mind because it felt like meditation, not computation, but I came up with an answer,
+We thought about it for a few minutes, and I can't say what was going on in my mind because it felt more like meditation than computation, but I came up with an answer,

 "I have one!
 Ok, it'd be like **to Microsoft Google**.
 You know, to Google something on the internet, but with Microsoft's search engine."